Ideas-on-Stage/ideasonstage.com/content/news/2021-07-21-pscore_stage_3_creation.en.md

 Here’s a summary of the steps to follow in the Creation phase, as explained in *Business Presentation Revolution*:

-**1. Simple**: After completing the Foundation and Ideation phases, create a seventy-word ‘elevator pitch’, answering the questions: “What?
+1. **Simple**: After completing the Foundation and Ideation phases, create a seventy-word ‘elevator pitch’, answering the questions: “What?
 So what?
 What next?”
 This will help you identify your key messages and provides a good first draft of your conclusion.

 * **What?** What are the key messages they should remember?
 * **So what?** Why are these messages important to them?
 * **What next?** Now they understand what you are saying and why it is important to them, what do you need from them?

-**2. Clear and Related**: Choose a structure that suits your objectives and the ABC of your presentation.
+2. **Clear and Related**: Choose a structure that suits your objectives and the ABC of your presentation.

 3. Take the content ideas from your Ideation brainstorm and plug them into the structure you chose.
 Discard what you don’t need and fill in any gaps.

-**4. Original and Enjoyable**: If you wish, build in a concept or theme that makes the presentation more memorable.
+4. **Original and Enjoyable**: If you wish, build in a concept or theme that makes the presentation more memorable.

 5. Include some anecdotes or examples to make your key messages stick and keep your audience’s attention.